emerald-dao/beginner-cadence-course/chapter5/day2/README.md

 }
 ```

 Lookey here!
 We have defined a resource named `Greeting` and a resource interface named `IGreeting` inside our contract interface.
-What this is saying is: "Whatever contract implements this contract interface, it MUST have a `Greeting` resource that specifically implements `IHelloWorld.IGreeting`.
+What this is saying is: "Whatever contract implements this contract interface, it MUST have a `Greeting` resource that specifically implements `IHelloWorld.IGreeting`."

 This is very important to understand.
 If we define our own contract that defines it's own `IGreeting`, like so: